Reading Time — 10 minutes

 Unlike renting, homeowners handle all maintenance and repairs themselves.
 This includes routine upkeep like lawn care and HVAC maintenance, plus unexpected issues like a broken water heater or roof repairs.

-Many financial experts suggest budgeting one to two percent of your home's value annually for maintenance and repairs.
+Many financial experts suggest budgeting 1-4% of your home's value annually for maintenance and repairs.

 How much house can I afford on different salaries?